pingidentity/pingone-sample-app-android/README.md

 To automatically pair the device using OpenID Connect:

-1. Call this method to get the PingOne SDK mobile payload:
+1. Call this method to get the PingOne MFA SDK mobile payload:
 ```java
 public static String generateMobilePayload(Context context);
 ```